 - 10 hours before bed – no more coffee

 - 3 hours before bed – no more alcohol

 - 2 – hours before bed – no more work

 - 1 hour before bed – no more screens

 - 0 – the number of times you will hit the snooze button

 If you do these steps for just 21 days, I promise you will find yourself with more free time than ever in your post-college life.

 Your processes will be so effective that you come to the end of the day thinking, “Man…I feel like I should be working more.
 But I’m already done.”

 And that is when you’ll become unstoppable, master your time, and compress 12-months worth of achievement into 90-days or less.

-If you want me to personally coach you through developing a tactical time management blueprint and strategic 12-month plan to achieve your biggest goals, send an email to email@example.com with the subject line, “I’m interested.”
+If you want me to speak with one of my coaches on developing a tactical time management blueprint and strategic 12-month plan to achieve your biggest goals, send an email to email@example.com with the subject line, “Coaching.”